Don’t be a Bill the Butcher – Social Media Marketing, what can it do for your business?

-Remember that scene in Gangs of New York where the fresh influx of immigrants arrive off the boat and Bill the Butcher unleashes another tirade?
-This scene has always stayed with me, and it’s not because of Bill, or the immigrants, it’s because of the reply to Bill’s rant.
+Remember that scene in Gangs of New York where Bill the Butcher unleashes another tirade?
+This scene has always stayed with me and it’s because of the reply to Bill’s rant.
 In a nutshell it is explained to Bill that the world is changing every day.
-There are new people, new processes and new ways of doing things, he warns Bill to move with the times or risk falling behind.
+There are new ways of doing things and Bill is warned to move with the times or will risk falling behind.
 Think about Hoover and Dyson, Blockbuster and Netflix.
 This couldn’t be more prevalent when it comes to social media marketing.

 The likes of Facebook, Twitter and Instagram are more useful for organic lead generation through good brand awareness and engaging content (posts).
 We live in a new world: A business and it’s reputation can be made or broken in one night, sometimes, all it takes is one post.

 Social media generates a huge amount of data about your customers in real time.
 Every day there are over 500 million tweets, 4.5 billion likes on Facebook and 95 million photos and videos uploaded to Instagram.
 Behind these staggering numbers is a wealth of information about your customers.
 Including: who they are, what they like, and how they feel about your brand.
 Through daily active engagement and social listening, you can gather relevant customer data and use that information to make smarter business decisions.